ADHD And Depression: Is There A Link?

 Coaching

-Many individuals can teach a person diagnosed with ADHD some new techniques to better allow them to concentrate and conduct themselves in social situations.
+A coach may teach people diagnosed with ADHD new techniques to help them concentrate and manage social situations.

 Having ADHD is not a life sentence.
-The worst aspects of it can be mitigated when the person with it possesses the tools to think differently.
+Challenging symptoms can often be healthily managed with tools.
 Getting out of one's headspace or changing one's way of thinking can be taught.
-That's what ADHD coaches try to do.
-If you're looking for an ADHD coach, try to get a recommendation from your doctor or search the Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD) resource directory.
+ADHD coaches may help you in this process.
+If you're looking for an ADHD coach, try to get a recommendation from your doctor or search the Children and Adults with Attention-Deficit Hyperactivity Disorder (CHADD) resource directory.

 Medication

 For individuals with ADHD and clinical depression, antidepressants might be prescribed.
-Antidepressants can conceivably help with both ADHD symptoms and depression.
-The idea is to use them to "level out" chemicals in the brain that may be causing an unstable mood and give them a new baseline or equilibrium that will allow them to function better in the world.
+Antidepressants may support both ADHD symptoms and depression, as they may "level out" chemicals in the brain that could cause an unstable mood to bring someone to a new baseline or equilibrium.

-With antidepressants, though, and any drugs that a doctor might prescribe in the case of ADHD or depression, a healthcare professional must monitor the situation very carefully.
-No one knows how each person will react to these drugs' administration.
-Each person's physiology is different, and what works wonderfully for one person might not work for someone else.
-A doctor might prescribe a few different combinations of drugs before the right one is discovered to treat ADHD and depression.
+For any medications a doctor might prescribe in the case of ADHD and/or depression, a healthcare professional must monitor the situation carefully.
+Each person's physiology is different, and what works wonderfully for one person might not work for another.
+A doctor might prescribe a few different combinations of medications before the right one is discovered to treat ADHD and depression.

 Are you living with ADHD and depression?